wiedehopf/readsb/README-json.md

 (Section references (2.2.xyz) refer to DO-260B.)

-   If used with --db-file using a aircraft.csv.gz from the tar1090-db repository (csv branch), these additional flags will be available:
+   If used with --db-file using a aircraft.csv.gz from the tar1090-db repository (csv branch), these additional fields will be available if the aircraft is in the database:
    * r: aircraft registration pulled from database
    * t: aircraft type pulled from database
    * (optional with --db-file-lt: desc: long type name)